soumitradev/HPCWiki/docs/sharanga/jobscheduling.md

 use `mpirun` and instead use `srun`. `srun` takes care of the allocation and efficient management of resources via Slurm automatically.

-How to view the status of partitions? {#sinfo-partition}
+How to view the status of partitions?
 -------------------------------------

 Users can use the `sinfo` command to view the status of partitions and